ndrewh/nsjail-shm-dos/README.md

-nsjail IPC shmem DoS bug
+nsjail DoS using shared memory
 ====

+Disclaimer: This was reported using the process in the project's [security.md](https://github.com/google/.github/blob/master/SECURITY.md), but was found to be
+"not severe enough for us to track it as a security bug".
+Therefore, I am filing it as a functional bug (`s/PoC/reproducer/g`).

-This demonstrates how a process running in nsjail with *strict* cgroup-based memory limits can cause processes outside the jail to be killed by the OOM-killer.
-This exploit uses the SysV shared memory mechanism (shmget, shmat, etc.), which does not require any unusual mappings or options passed to nsjail.
+This demonstrates how a process running in nsjail with strict cgroup-based memory limits can cause processes outside the jail to be killed by the OOM-killer.
+This uses the Sys-V shared memory mechanism (shmget, shmat, etc.), which does not require any unusual mappings or options passed to nsjail.

+The vulnerability is triggered by setting up and using a large amount of shared memory (up to the maximum allowed by cgroup_mem_max) in a number of short-running processes.
+This type of shared memory will not be immediately cleaned up by the kernel upon the exit of the jailed process (this is by design in Linux -- more detail at the end of this writeup), and will remain resident in RAM and unclaimable by other processes.
+This type of shared memory will eventually be cleaned up by the kernel in the background after the IPC namespace is destroyed, allowing it to be reclaimed by other processes.
+However, this may take many seconds to occur, especially if there are a large number of shared memory regions.
+The shared memory regions can be immediately reclaimed by other processes if deliberately destroyed by the user i.e. with `ipcrm -a`.

 The important parts of our configuration are below (see jail.cfg):